amanzadi/pleiofdr/README.md

 If you use pleioFDR software for your research publication, please cite the following paper(s):
 * Andreassen, O.A. et al. Improved detection of common variants associated with schizophrenia and bipolar disorder using pleiotropy-informed conditional false discovery rate.
 PLoS Genet 9, e1003455 (2013).

+For an introduction about pleioFDR, please see
+* Olav B Smeland et al, Discovery of shared genomic loci using the conditional false discovery rate approach, Hum Genet.
+2020 Jan;139(1)

 The pleioFDR software may not be used in medical applications.

 ## Quick Start